 In the words of Swami Sivananda Saraswati: ‘Awakening the kundalini means that your vibratory level has increased, visions appear before the mental eye of the aspirant, new worlds with indescribable wonders and charms unfold themselves before the yogi, planes after planes reveal their existence and grandeur to the practitioner and the yogi gets divine knowledge, power and bliss, in increasing degrees.’

-Avdhoot Baba Shivananda adds: ‘Modern psychologists claim that a person uses only 6 per cent of the potential of his mind; once the kundalini is awakened, only 6 per cent remains unutilised.’
+Avdhoot Baba Shivananda adds: ‘Modern psychologists claim that a person uses only 6 percent of the potential of his mind; once the kundalini is awakened, only 6 percent remains unutilized.’
 Transformation happens, inevitably.

 Reveals Razia Rangwala: ‘My physical problems such as arthritis, and frequent headaches and sore throats have left me.
 My perspective has changed.
 I no longer feel fragmented.
 I feel whole.
 My mind is peaceful and calm.
 I can forgive and forget easily.
 I have great faith in the Almighty.
 Today, our financial condition is not good, but I am very detached.
 Earlier I used to worry about the future.’

 For Abdul Ali, the transformation is even more drastic.
 A heavy drinker who spent all his money on material pleasures, he once had an out-of-body experience in which he saw himself as dead.
 On being told that it was not yet his time, he returned transformed.
 His spiritual search has today left him a changed man.